 This part of the final round will help the interviewers gauge your coding skills and proficiency in data structures.

-A codebase will be provided to you and you’ll have to run different tests to see where the bud(s) in the program are.
+A codebase will be provided to you and you’ll have to run different tests to see where the bug(s) in the program are.
 Further, you’ll have to come up with ways to resolve those bugs.
-There’ll be a time frame in which you’ll have to complete the task.
+There’ll be a time frame within which you’ll have to complete the task.

-The Stripe interview process is designed to also test your system design skills.
+The Stripe interview process includes one or two systems design rounds that aim to evaluate your understanding of distributed and scalable systems.
 In this part of the interview, your ability to build a large-scale system, your thought process, and what factors you’ll consider when designing it will be assessed.

 You’ll have to integrate new code into an already existing codebase in this round.
-You need to have good knowledge of HTTP Rest calls, parsing JSON, and sending requests to APIs.
+You need to have good knowledge of HTTP Rest calls, parsing JSON, knowledge of software tools, and sending requests to APIs.

 Some tips to keep in mind when preparing for the Stripe interview process are:

 The Stripe interview process can get quite intense and complex.
-But this doesn’t mean that it isn’t crackable.
-You’ll need to keep at it and practice.
+But this doesn’t mean it isn’t crackable.
+You’ll need to keep at it and practice as many .
 One pro tip is to research the company thoroughly and dig up the questions they are most likely to ask you.

 Some commonly asked questions about the Stripe interview process: